brettlungal/brettlungal.github.io/README.md

         6. Type 1 to select the first installation and press enter
         7. Type 3 and press enter to select the second installation and press enter
         8. Exit the terminal window and open a new command prompt
-        9. Enter the following commands one at a time and press enter after each to verify ruby and gem was successfully installed
+        9. Enter the following commands one at a time and press enter after each to verify ruby and gem was successfully installed.
+A version should be returned after running each command.
             ```bash
             ruby -v
             ```